txt/plm19/doc/op.md

 ```

-1.While there are input symbol left
+1. While there are input symbol left
      - Read the next symbol from the left of the input.
-2.If the symbol is an operand
+2. If the symbol is an operand
      - …2.1 Push it onto the stack.
-3.Otherwise,
+3. Otherwise,
      - the symbol is an operator.
      - Pop the top 2 values from the stack.
      - Put the operator, with the values as arguments and form a string.
      - Push the resulted string back to stack.
-4.If there is only one value in the stack
+4. If there is only one value in the stack
      - That value in the stack is the desired infix string.

-[C-code]:

-- Read the Prefix expression in reverse order (from right to left)
-- If the symbol is an operand, then push a leaf node onto the Stack with
-    - node.value=operand
-- If the symbol is an operator,
-create a node for the operator with
-    - node.operator = symbol
-    - node.left= pop(stack)
-    - node.right = pop(stack).
-- And push the new node back to Stack
-- Repeat till end of prefix expression
-- Return the last generated node.

 ```c++
 // CPP program to find infix for